-A contrast but highly valuable tool to a focus group is the “Unfocus Group”.
+A contrast but highly valuable tool to a Focus Group is the “Unfocus Group”.
 An Unfocus Group is a conversation with your representative sample again of 10 or fewer participants without an agenda, a discussion guide or a main topic.
 In an unfocus group, when we work without an objective, we can sometimes stumble upon much valuable insights than when we work within the confines of a structure.

+This methodology can be used in various contexts, for example, if you have a semi-finished product and do not have a definite idea for how the finished product would shape up, you can conduct an unfocus group session to explore the possible manifestations of the half baked idea.
+And consider perceptions of the target users as well as users outside your target segment.
 Unfocus discussions usually rule out most obvious insights that a facilitator or moderator is likely to derive from a focused discussion.
-Another way of using an unfocused session is to test the potentialities and issues associated with a new product, service or idea, where the group hasn’t revealed the purpose of the product/idea.
-In this case, the individuals in the group use the product or direct the idea in ways they deem fit leading to insights into target user behavior or ways in which the product can be used which was initially not considered by the researcher.
+Another way of using an unfocused session is to test the potentialities and issues associated with a new product, service or idea, where the group isn’t revealed the purpose of the product/idea.
+In this case, the individuals in the group use the product or direct the idea is ways they deem fit leading to insights into target user behavior or ways in which the product can be used which was initially not considered by the researcher.

-Advantages of Unfocus Groups
+Advantages of unfocus groups

-01 Unanticipated discoveries
+1. Unanticipated discoveries

 Researchers and businesses usually see the customer through the lens of their planned campaigns.
 Flipping the context allows a rare glimpse of customer expectations without limiting these expectations to just the product or service under consideration.

-02 The customer is at the forefront
+2. The customer is at the forefront

 Flipping the context or looking outside the main subject of discussions moves the focus from the product or service to the customer.
-Therefore, Unfocus Group is relatively more customer-centric than other methods.
+Therefore, unfocus group is relatively more customer centric than other methods.

-03 Minimum bias
+3. Minimum bias

 As the objective of discussion is not clearly stated and defined, unfocused discussions introduce few to no biases into the mix.

-04 Authentic and higher participation
+4. Authentic and higher participation

 Depending on the diversity of your focus group, the thoughts or opinions could be just as diverse.
 Again, as the objectives are not clearly defined, the participants openly share their thoughts and ideas.
 Unfocus in groups allows important issues often not directly tied to the project come into focus that may otherwise go unheard.
 This can help encourage conversation amongst participants who may otherwise not participate.

-05 Participant Reflection
+5. Participant Reflection

 Disadvantages of Unfocus Groups

-01 Difficult recruitment
+1. Difficult recruitment

 Because the objectives are not clearly defined for the unfocused discussion, there could be a lot of confusion in defining the right candidates for participation, which would further complicate the participant recruitment process.
 Additional, without knowing clear objectives for the group discussion, participant sign-ups would be difficult to achieve.

-02 No insights
+2. No insights

-As is the case with any directionless discussion, Unfocus Groups can often go on for a very long time without yielding any meaningful insights for research.
+As is the case with any directionless discussion, unfocus groups can often go on for a very long time without yielding any meaningful insights for research.

-An unfocused discussion conducted in an uncontrolled environment could be time-consuming and could escalate the cost of research.
+An unfocused discussion conducted in an uncontrolled environment could be time consuming and could escalate the cost of research.

-04 Refocus/ Facilitator intervention
+4. Refocus/ Facilitator intervention

 If the conversation goes out of hand, a facilitator intervention becomes imperative to bring the conversation back on track, which defeats the purpose or goes against the nature of unfocused group dynamic.

-05 Participant Frustration
+5. Participant Frustration

 Without a set objective, participants may feel frustrated from not having experienced meeting group or individual goals during the discussions.

-06 Unwarranted emotions
+6. Unwarranted emotions

 Not setting clear expectations before the unfocused discussion could instigate a lot of unwelcomed stress I the participants and lead to unwarranted emotions to surface during the discussion.

-Think Design recommendation
+Think Design's recommendation